Skip to content

 Current Florida Minimum Wage Rates

-The current Florida minimum wage is $12.00 per hour as of September 30, 2023.
+In 2024, the current Florida minimum wage is $12.00 per hour and will increase by $1 to $13 on the 29th of September 2024.
 This is a $1.00 increase from the previous minimum wage of $11.00 per hour.
 The Florida minimum wage is scheduled to increase by $1.00 every year until it reaches $15.00 per hour in 2026.

 However, there are two different minimum wage rates in Florida: one for non-tipped employees and one for tipped employees.
 Non-tipped employees must be paid at least $12.00 per hour.
 Tipped employees must be paid at least $8.98 per hour in cash wages, plus tips.
 Employers can take a tip credit of up to $3.02 per hour for tipped employees.
+Tipped employees wage will increase to $9.98 in September 2024.

 There are also a number of exemptions and special cases where the above Florida minimum wage rates don’t apply.
 More on this in the next section.